Skip to main content

 In contrast to player scouting, coaches have predominantly been recruited with little or no evidence, mainly this is done through conversations with a trusted network of contacts.
 However, this approach can be flawed with human cognitive biases, which poses a risk, especially when there are more modern and efficient methods of scouting and recruitment than can be integrated with data and technology.

-Game model and KPI’s
+Game Model and KPI’s

 Clubs spend so much money on recruitment departments for players and yet one of the most significant appointments a club will make is the Head Coach.
 So allocating sufficient internal resources to ensure succession planning through scouting, shortlisting and monitoring potential candidates is crucial.
 This scouting and monitoring process must be benchmarked against a clear set of defined KPI’s based on a club’s game model.